 The LLC Act of Delaware allows an LLC that is in good standing to enjoy perpetual existence.
 The only instance in which this is not the case is if the operating agreement or the certificate of formation disallows the LLC from having a perpetual existence.
 However, the LLC can still be canceled if the owners fail to pay the franchise tax, fail to have a registered agent, or if the owners file the certificate of cancellation.

 When the Delaware LLC is no longer in operation, the LLC Act allows the LLC to file a certificate of cancellation to end the existence of the LLC.

 You should only file the certificate of cancellation after the LLC has wound down all of its affairs.
 The LLC is no longer able to do business once the owners file the certificate of cancellation.

 If you need help with how to dissolve Delaware LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.